 Family holidays are a time to be treasured, and a fantastic way to make memories with your loved ones.
 Whilst pre-family spontaneity may well have reigned supreme, more often than not a planning and prepping stage is a necessary step for holidaying with children.
-Whilst the lead up to that all-important breakaway has a tendency to be a stressful one full of organising and checklists, most parents would agree that it’s almost definitely better to take the stress pre-holiday, as apposed to on the break itself, which could well happen, were parents not prepared for all eventualities.
-With packing, travel, and accommodation all to consider, the planning stage is of the upmost importance and needs careful consideration to make sure all parties are happy.
-With that in mind Cotswolds based Character Cottages outline their top tips for preparing for a family holiday.
+Whilst the lead up to that all-important breakaway has a tendency to be a stressful one full of organising and checklists, most parents would agree that it’s almost definitely better to take the stress pre-holiday, as opposed to on the break itself, which could well happen, were parents not prepared for all eventualities.
+With packing, travel, and accommodation all to consider, the planning stage is of the utmost importance and needs careful consideration to make sure all parties are happy.
+With that in mind, Cotswolds based Character Cottages outline their top tips for preparing for a family holiday.

 Choose accommodation wisely

 Accommodation is a huge part of any holiday, not only is this the place where you will rest your head after a day of activities, but it’s also the space that you will share together as a family.
 It’s important to look for a space that can act as a ‘home away from home’, especially if your children are on the younger side.
 Self-catering holiday homes and cottages are a fantastic choice for families, thanks to their ability to provide space for all with multiple rooms, and entertaining areas that are private enough that other guests can’t be disturbed, unlike in that of a hotel.

 Make a packing list